 Fuzzy Nation, by John Scalzi

-Fuzzy Nation is a great story about fighting for what is right, and getting a personal revenge in the way.
-Scalzi created a very funny story about a underdog fighting against all odds and powerful enemies.
+Fuzzy Nation is a great story about fighting for what is right and getting personal revenge along the way.
+Scalzi created a very funny story about an underdog fighting against all odds and powerful enemies.

-Jack Holloway is anti hero.
-You can think of him like Han Solo working as lawyer.
-He is a former lawyer that was expelled from the job for a not-that-clear facts, losing a very important case on purpose, it seemed.
-He became then a geologist freelancer in a very distant planet, scanning for underground for mineral richness.
-In the way, he discovered a very different thing.
-And it puts him in a position to work back as a lawyer, fighting against the former employer, that are no short on money and resources.
+Jack Holloway is an anti-hero.
+You can think of him as Han Solo working as a lawyer.
+He is a former lawyer that was expelled from the job for a not-that-clear fact, losing a very important case on purpose, it seemed.
+He became then a geologist freelancer on a very distant planet, scanning underground for mineral richness.
+On the way, he discovered a very different thing.
+And it puts him in a position to work back as a lawyer, fighting against the former employer, that is no short of money and resources.

 Holloway is clever.
-But this is one of the main complains I had.
-Holloway is so clever that you cannot follow that he is thinking.
+But this is one of the main complaints I had.
+Holloway is so clever that you cannot follow what he is thinking.
 It is, in fact, intentional.
-The book hides the inner thoughts of Holloway in order to deliver some surprising turns in the story.
-But sometimes it makes you feel a mere passenger.
+The book hides inner thoughts of Holloway to deliver some surprising turns in the story.
+But sometimes it makes you feel like a mere passenger.

-Despite any complains, it is a solid title.
-I loved to read it and totally recommend.
+Despite any complaints, it is a solid title.
+I loved reading it and recommend it.
 I would not be surprised if it gets a movie adaptation eventually.